telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 The payload has the following elements:

--   entityIdList and attributeList ('entities' and 'attributes' for short, in JSON) define which context availability information we are interested in.
+-   entities and attributes define which context availability information we are interested in.
 They are used to select the context registrations to include in the notifications.
     In this case, we are stating that we are interested in context